wo-von/schoenschach/log.md

 ### Day4: 9th Nov.
 2021:
 **Progress:**
 Implemented a very simple and inefficient animation, which might for now work. but soent a lot of time browsing different tutorials.
 This is what I do, also in my job and specially at the beginning when things are unclear, trying to learn and follow the steps of other prople, and getting lost in learning material.
-I should avoid this and impelemt the project one step at a time.
+I should avoid this and impelemt the project one step at a time. use a dict for the paths of the png files of the chess pieces, I have a better picture of how to move forward after the disappoiting first half of day 4. used black to format the files, but 1 file at a time **TODO:**
-**TODO:**
 Just write classes for different ppieces and create a generic board class and draw it.
 afterwards: